 - shortness of breath

 With asthma, a cough can be troublesome, especially at nighttime.
 It makes getting restful sleep difficult and sometimes requires special treatment.
-Night coughs are most often related to asthma or other breathing problems such as emphysema.

 Symptoms not associated with asthma cough

 It’s also important to understand symptoms that are not associated with asthma cough.
-Seek emergency medical attention If any of the following symptoms accompany your cough:
+Seek emergency medical attention if any of the following symptoms accompany your cough: